roadwarriorslive/Pipulate/README.rst

 Notebook .ipynb files save) which allows full access to your Google stuff.
 There is a refresh token there that grants new rapidly-expiring access tokens, but which itself doesn't expire.
 It is used to frequently re-log you in invisibly in the background.
-Open oauth.dat in a text editor to see the tokens.
+If you're interested in seeing these tokens, you can open oauth.dat in a text editor.
+It really helps to start to demystify OAuth2.
 Occasionally, Google WILL make even the refresh token have to be recreated with a new Web login, so just be aware of that especially if you build real automations (non-Jupyter Notebook) around Pipulate.

 ########################################
 A tour through Pipulate